bract/bract.demo.wordcount/README.md

 $ echo "A quick brown fox" | java -jar target/uberjar/bract.demo.wordcount-0.1.0-SNAPSHOT-standalone.jar -vf config.edn
 ```

-Alternatively, you may like run it as follows:
+Alternatively, you may like to run it as follows:

 ```shell
 $ echo "A quick brown fox" | lein do clean, run -vf config.edn